 We saw a variety of houseboats while on the canals.
-As I mention above, there are a maximum of only 2,500 permits for houseboats which the city doesn't anticipate increasing, so canal and river real estate sells for a premium.
-Some were old, some were plain, many had pretty plants and flower even growing on their roofs, and others were just plain over the top.
+As I mention above, there are a maximum of only 2,500 permits for houseboats which the city doesn't anticipate increasing, so canal and river real estate sell for a premium.
+Some were old, some were plain, many had pretty plants and flowers growing on their roofs, and others were just plain over the top.
 Many are rented through Airbnb although laws prohibit rentals over 30 days.
 They're all moored, connected to water, gas and electricity, and all are connected to the Amsterdam sewer system.

 This one deserves honorable mention.
 The skipper said that the person who bought it got a bargain because it's so run down.
 His plans were to make it into a lovely house, but discovered after he purchased it that it's on the register of historical places and nothing can be done with it.
 We found it strange that he wouldn't have been told that in the process of buying it, but it's a good story!

 That night we were craving Italian food.
 There seem to be many Italian restaurants in Amsterdam and we lucked out with one just down the street from our hotel, Capri.
 It was full of local diners which is always a good sign.
 The food was fresh and delicious, the service was excellent as was the Italian wine.